For more information please get in touch with ARPANSA

 This Safety Guide is one of three guides that support the application of the Code of Practice for Radiation Protection in the Medical Applications of Ionizing Radiation (RPS14).
 While the Code establishes the regulatory requirements for the use of ionizing radiation in medicine, this Safety Guide gives practitioners in diagnostic and interventional radiology a best practice approach to their day-to-day clinical work.
 The Safety Guide should also assist in providing practical means to meet the mandatory requirements of the Code.

-Download the Safety Guide in PDF
+Download the Safety Guide

 Printed copies of this Safety Guide are available for purchase directly from ARPANSA at a cost of $16.50 per copy (includes GST and postage).